rodzanto/amazon-sagemaker-object-detection-railways/README.md

 [FRSign](https://frsign.irt-systemx.fr/) is an open source dataset that contains a large-scale and accurate set of images for vision-based railway traffic light detection and recognition.
 Also, it provides annotations about relevant information like the bounding boxes.

-> This lab is an adaptation of the example [Detectron2 on SKU-110K dataset](https://github.com/aws-samples/amazon-sagemaker-pytorch-detectron2), now applied to the use case of traffic lights detection in railways with the FRSign dataset.
+> **NOTE: This lab is an adaptation of the example [Detectron2 on SKU-110K dataset](https://github.com/aws-samples/amazon-sagemaker-pytorch-detectron2), now applied to the use case of traffic lights detection in railways with the FRSign dataset.**

 To execute this lab, complete the following steps:

 #### **Dataset Preparation**

-The dataset to be used in this lab is the FRSign dataset.
-Due to the fact that the dataset is already labeled,  it will not be necessary to carry out the labeling process explained before.
+The dataset to be used in this lab is the public FRSign dataset.
+You will not need to follow the labeling process explained before as this dataset is already labeled.

-However, the dataset must be prepared for the Detectron2.
-For this purpose, follow the instruction in the [FRSign Detectron2 notebook](./amazon-sagemaker-pytorch-detectron2/frsign_doc_d2.ipynb) and use `conda_python3` as kernel to execute code cells.
+However, the dataset must be prepared for the format of the Detectron2 example.
+For this purpose, follow the instruction in the [FRSign Detectron2 notebook](./amazon-sagemaker-pytorch-detectron2/frsign_doc_d2.ipynb) and use `conda_python3` as the kernel to execute code cells.
 This notebook will guide you through the following process:

 - Download the open FRSign dataset.
 - Prepare the data for Detectron2 model: